 We are pleased to have the following organizations among the firms which have recently hired our students for post-graduation positions or internships.

 The FMI receives strong support from Michigan State and Broad College alumni and friends.
 Members of the FMI Advisory Board support the institute by advising faculty and staff on knowledge and skill requirements for industry careers, serving as mentors to scholars, introducing the institute to possible new employers and aiding with fundraising.
-Members of the 2018-19 advisory board executive committee include Chrissy Svejnar (chair), Jeffrey Kania, Ted Neely and Brian Van Elslander.
+Members of the advisory board executive committee include Chrissy Svejnar (Ares Management), Jeffrey Kania (Citigroup), Ted Neely (Goldman Sachs (retired)) and Brian Van Elslander (J.P.
+Morgan).

 MSU and Broad College alumni and friends support the institute in many ways: